spring-tips/configuration/README.md

 }
 ```

-Now, before you run this, make sure also to have the same three environment variables we used in the tow interactions with the `vault` CLI configured: `VAULT_TOKEN`, `VAULT_SKIP_VERIFY`, and `VAULT_ADDR`.
+Now, before you run this, make sure also to have the same three environment variables we used in the two interactions with the `vault` CLI configured: `VAULT_TOKEN`, `VAULT_SKIP_VERIFY`, and `VAULT_ADDR`.
 Then run it, and you should see reflected on the console the value that you write to Hashicorp Vault.

 ## Next Steps